penpenlovesrei-dotcom/Playnite-physical-cartridge-disc/README.md

 ## Credits

-Built by PenPen.
+Built by PenPen, who has no programming background — the entire project (SN Operator protocol reverse-engineering, all three plugins, packaging, and this documentation) was built through conversations with [Claude](https://claude.ai), Anthropic's AI assistant.
 SN Operator cartridge-reading protocol reverse-engineered from USB traffic captures — see the CartridgeShelf source for details.
 Playnite extension pattern based on the standard `GenericPlugin` / `GameLibrary` SDK.